OceanCalc

 Formula

-The relationship behind this tool is: Va² = Vb² + Vt² + 2×Vb×Vt×cos(TWA)
+Core relationship: Va² = Vb² + Vt² + 2×Vb×Vt×cos(TWA)

 Apparent wind = true wind − boat velocity (vector).
 Va² = Vb² + Vt² + 2·Vb·Vt·cos(TWA). cos(AWA) = (Vt·cos(TWA) + Vb) / Va.
 Vb=boat, Vt=true wind, TWA=true wind angle, AWA=apparent wind angle.